 Eggs are a great source of nutrients that are essential for cell membranes.
 Healthy cell membranes mean better cell signaling and communication and reduced inflammation, all of which are important for memory and concentration.
 Eggs are great for fuelling the brain and an excellent choice for early risers who workout in the morning, especially with a slow-release carb such as a slice of grainy toast.

 Oats provide a low glycaemic meal good for stabilising blood sugar levels.
 They can also help to rebuild nerves and brain tissue.
 Being low on glycemic index, oats provide a slow and steady rise in blood sugar levels which is long lasting, leading to several hours of sustained brain power.
 A study by researchers at the University of South Australia says that oats may help prevent cognitive decline.

 If you’re a coffee or tea drinker, keep sipping.
 Caffeine may help protect against age-related cognitive decline.
-Studies have indicated that caffeine— for example, roughly 500 milligrams daily, the equivalent of about five cups of coffee—may help stave off memory issues in humans.
+Studies have indicated that caffeine may help stave off memory issues in humans.
 (Experts warn against taking caffeine supplements, which flood your body with a lot of caffeine all at once.)

 Plant-based sources of omega-3 are typically comprised of the less well- absorbed form of omega-3 but are still valuable inclusions to your diet.
 Sources include hemp seeds, sacha inchi seeds, flaxseeds and chia seeds.